 The one atypical song, both sonically and thematically, on Purgatory is "Universal Sound," premiering below.
 With its pulsing, U2-style electric guitar riff, the song would sound at home on mainstream country radio, a direction that still surprises Childers.
 He had performed the song for years as both a mournful solo-acoustic folk tune and as a sped-up bluegrass number, but his producer had other ideas.
 "Sturgill was like, 'we should slow this down and space it out.
 It's a song about meditation, and you can't really meditate going at the speed of bluegrass,'" he says.

 Childers wrote the song during a stressful period of time in which he had moved to West Virginia.
 Money was tight, and balancing his touring life with assorted day jobs to help make rent had left Childers without any time to himself.
-When he finally found a few days free in his schedule, he thought, "All right, I'm going to take my dog, take my tent, and get the hell out of here."
+When he finally found a few days free in his schedule, he thought, "All right, I'm going to take my daughter, take my tent, and get the hell out of here."
 He headed to the Cranberry Glades of eastern West Virginia with a copy of Ram Dass's book on meditation, Journey of Awakening.
 Looking within, he found a new way of thinking.

 "Place is important, but getting away from your place and getting outside of it and looking at it from a bunch of different angles is equally important," says the songwriter.
 "In my opinion, with political and religious views, how can you 110 percent, full-hearted say without a shadow of a doubt say that this is how I feel, and this is where I want to be in my life, if you haven't looked at it any other way than just one angle?"